JamesFrost/SimpleDo/README.md

 SimpleDo
 ========

-A simple 'To-Do' application for Android, with an emphasis on minimalism.
+A 'To-Do' application for Android, with an emphasis on minimalism.
 Available for Android 4.0.1 and up.

 <a href="http://jamesfrost.me/simpleDo/simple-do.htm">Website</a><br>
 <a href="https://sourceforge.net/projects/simpledo/">Source Forge</a>